CLASSICAL LOST AND FOUND

 RECOMMENDED (2 CDs)

-Rather than rehashing the merits of the first disc, interested parties are directed to the newsletter mentioned above.
-As for the second, in addition to the middle quartets there’s the added bonus of Gál's early, similarly scored Five Intermezzi.
+Rather than rehashing the merits of the redundent first disc, interested parties are directed to the newsletter referenced above.
+As for the companion one, in addition to the middle quartets there’s the added bonus of Gál's early, similarly scored Five Intermezzi.

 The next two movements are an infectious texturally chamelionic "Toccata," and lovely modally folk-flavored "Canzone."
 The final ones, an "Intermezzo capriccioso" and "Rondo" which follow one another without a break, are both frenetic one minute and balletic the next.
 The ghost of Schubert (1797-1828) lurks in the former, while the latter is a minuet of unification, reprising thematic and rhythmic ideas from previous movements.
 Those wanting a more detailed analysis of this intricately structured work are directed to Roger Bevan Williams' beautifully written, highly informative album notes.